evanderkoogh/otel-cf-workers/README.md

 ## Getting started

+> [!IMPORTANT]
-To be able to use the Open Telemetry library you have to add the NodeJS compatibility flag in your `wrangler.toml` file.
+> To be able to use the Open Telemetry library you have to add the NodeJS compatibility flag in your `wrangler.toml` file.

 ```
 compatibility_flags = [ "nodejs_compat" ]